 What Home Care Options Do We Have?

-Imagine that you are moving through a normal day in your life, managing your family, job, schoolwork, homework, kids’ sports, etc. It is so hectic, but you have it all managed.
-Then you get a call that your mother, your father, or another loved one has fallen and landed in the hospital with a fractured hip!
+Imagine you are moving through a normal day in your life.
+You are managing your family, job, schoolwork, homework, kids’ sports, etc. It is hectic, but you have it all managed.
+Then, you get a call that your mother, your father, or another loved one has fallen and landed in the hospital with a fractured hip!
 Many of us deal with this unexpected event at some point in our lives.
 Later, the hospital schedules your loved one to come home.
 This is when the real panic can set in.
 What do you do?
 How will you care for them?
 Will you need help?
 Who can help me pay for this?
 It is normal to look for home care options after a hospital stay.
 Home care can be an excellent option when you or your loved one needs assistance after a hospital stay.

-Important Questions As You Navigate Your Home Care Options After a Hospital Stay:
+Important Questions as You Navigate Your Home Care Options After a Hospital Stay:

 This can be an overwhelming and stressful time.
 You should speak to the case manager or discharge planner at the hospital prior to discharge.
 Often, the hospital will initiate a meeting to discuss the available home care options after a hospital stay.
 If not, you should request the meeting.
-Be sure to write down your thoughts and questions so you are ready when talking to a discharge planner.
+Be sure to write down your questions so you are ready when talking to a discharge planner.
 Here are some questions to get you started.

 - When will my loved one be discharged?